 Pensacola is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 52,713 people and 62 constituent neighborhoods, Pensacola is the 56th largest community in Florida.

-Pensacola is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pensacola is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pensacola is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Pensacola who work in office and administrative support (11.75%), sales jobs (10.15%), and food service (9.60%).

 Also of interest is that Pensacola has more people living here who work in computers and math than 95% of the places in the US.

 Pensacola is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Pensacola citizens is very high relative to the national average among all cities (21.84%): 35.43% of adults in Pensacola have a bachelor's degree or even advanced degree.
+The population of Pensacola is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.43% of adults in Pensacola have a bachelor's degree or even advanced degree.

 The per capita income in Pensacola in 2010 was $30,595, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $122,380 for a family of four.
 However, Pensacola contains both very wealthy and poor people as well.